Judicial review in English law: Styling of the claimant

 Unlike other civil proceedings in English courts, in judicial review court papers the claimant is styled as The King (on the application of Claimant X) (or Queen when reigning).
 For example, The King (on the application of Claimant X) v Defendant Y or more succinctly R (on the application of Claimant X) v Defendant Y or R (Claimant Y) v Defendant Y.

 In these examples R is used literally (an abbreviation for the Latin regina or rex, but pronounced "Crown"), Claimant X is substituted for the name of the claimant (e.g. Helena Jones or Jones or Acme Widgets Ltd) and Defendant Y is substituted for the public body whose decision is being challenged (e.g. West Sussex County Council or Environment Agency) or in certain cases, the person in charge of that body (e.g. Secretary of State for the Home Department or Chief Constable of West Yorkshire Police).

-This is a purely cosmetic formality that arises from a historical procedure where Her Majesty's Judiciary acted on her behalf in a supervisory capacity.
+This is a purely cosmetic formality that arises from a historical procedure where His Majesty's Judiciary acted on his behalf in a supervisory capacity.
 Technically a judicial review is brought by the Crown, on the application of the claimant, to ensure that powers are being properly exercised.
 Before 2001, judicial review cases were styled R v Defendant Y, ex parte Claimant X, but this was reformed as part of a general reduction in use of Latin legal terms and due to the fact that such hearings are not, in fact, ex parte in any meaningful sense.